Moosehide - Play Online Free

 How to Play Moosehide

-Deal all 52 cards into 7 columns in the Yukon pattern: 1 card in the first column, 6 in the second, 7 in the third, up to 11 in the seventh.
-The top 5 cards of each column (except the first) are face-up.
-There is no stock pile.
+Deal all 52 cards into seven columns in the Yukon pattern: one card in the first column, then increasing stacks up to eleven in the seventh, with the top five cards of each column (except the first) face-up.
+There is no stock pile, and four foundations wait to be built from Ace to King by suit.

 Rules

-1. Without free movement, every move must extend or create a valid sequence.
+- Without free movement, every move must extend or create a valid alternating-color sequence — plan accordingly.

-2. Focus on uncovering face-down cards — they are the key to unlocking new moves.
+- Focus on uncovering face-down cards, since they are the key to unlocking new moves.

-3. Carefully evaluate whether to build a long sequence or move cards to foundations.
+- Weigh carefully whether to build a long tableau sequence or send cards up to the foundations.

-4. Empty columns are very valuable — only use them with a clear strategic purpose.
+- Empty columns are very valuable — use them only with a clear strategic purpose and a King in mind.

-5. This game rewards patience — sometimes waiting for the right card is better than forcing a move.
+- Be patient; sometimes holding off and waiting for the right card beats forcing a weak move.

 Frequently Asked Questions